jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 is driving some of the most influential insights in cybersecurity.
 Together, we can build cyber resilience through innovative action and collective defense.
-As part of our longstanding commitment to create a safer world, Microsofts investments in security research, innovation, and the global security community include:
+As part of our longstanding commitment to create a safer world, Microsoft’s investments in security research, innovation, and the global security community include:
 65 trillion
 signals synthesized daily